 EPA encourages and facilitates such voluntary efforts to protect the environment, but sometimes we also must write mandatory requirements called regulations.
 While Congress passes the laws that govern the United States, Congress has also authorized EPA and other government agencies to create and enforce regulations in order to put those laws into effect.
 EPA regulations cover a range of environmental and public health protection issues, from setting standards for clean water to specifying cleanup levels for toxic waste sites to controlling air pollution from industry and other sources.

-To assist your company in fulfilling these EPA regulations, INSITE has developed several pre-written programs such as Erosion Control Plans, Waste Management Plans and Health & Safety Plans that address the mandatory requirements laid out in 40 CFR.
-INSITE also has a vast array of training programs to equip your management and workers in such areas as Lead Abatement, Asbestos Awareness, Hazardous Communications (chemical labeling, handling, storage) and Hazardous Waste Operations (HAZWOPER).
-Please visit our on-line store for easy, cost-effective, and professional tools to aid in your peace of mind with solid and safe workplace practices.
+To assist your company in fulfilling these EPA regulations, INSITE has developed several pre-written programs such as Erosion Control Plans and Health & Safety Plans that address the mandatory requirements laid out in 40 CFR.
+INSITE also has a vast array of training programs to equip your management and workers in such areas as Lead Awareness, Asbestos Awareness, Hazardous Communication (chemical labeling, handling, storage) and Hazardous Waste Operations (HAZWOPER).
+Please explore our products for easy, cost-effective, and professional tools to aid in your peace of mind with solid and safe workplace practices.